-It is a good idea to select a splashproof bag here, especially if you plan on storing things like phone, I.D or passport inside.
+It is a good idea to select a splashproof bag here, especially if you plan on storing things like a phone, I.D or passport inside.
 Sometimes referred to as a “bento-bag”, these bags are a popular addition for any discerning bike traveller.

 Imagine a little saddle bag where you carry your tools and spares on a regular ride, but plus-sized!
 Saddle bags are typically preferred for carrying sleeping equipment and soft, compressible items.
-They are affixed to the seatpost and saddle rails, by way of velcro or clip straps.
+They are affixed to the seatpost and saddle rails by way of velcro or clip straps.

-Volumes vary from anywhere from 2 litres up to 15 litres, so think carefully about what you might want to take with you as obviously the smaller the pack, the less it will swing.
+Volumes vary from anywhere from 2 litres up to 15 litres, so think carefully about what you might want to take with you as obviously, the smaller the pack, the less it will swing.